bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 @codepen
 @highlight 27-28,33-34,39-40,63-71,only

+## P1: To Verify Your Solution is Correct

+When you interact with the dropdown menus, you should see their values logged to the console as you change them.

 ## P1: Technical Requirements

 1. Subscribe to the `state` and `city` formControl value changes and log the resulting value to the console.
 2. Unsubscribe from subscription created in step 1 in the `ngOnDestroy` function

-## P1: To Verify Your Solution is Correct

-When you interact with the dropdown menus, you should see their values logged to the console as you change them.

 ## P1: Solution

 ✏️ Update __src/app/restaurant/restaurant.component.ts__

 @sourceref restaurant.component.ts
-@highlight 1,3,18,36,53-57,65,67-78
+@highlight 1,3,18,36,53-57,65,67-78, only

 Now that we know how to get values from our dropdowns, let's populate them with real data.
 We can get our list of states immediately, but to get our cities, we'll want to make an get request based on the state the user selected.